chr4/salt-ripgrep/README.md

 This salt formula installs `ripgrep` (`rg`).

+While FORMULA lists Debian and Ubuntu as supported distributions, this should work with every distribution on amd64.

 ## TODO

-- Automatically adjust version or get version from Pillar
+- Get version and arch from pillar.